Doors will

 practice, encompassing sculpture, performance, sound, publications,

-photography, and social interventions makes him one of the most
+photography, and social interventions makes him one of the

-inventive and engaging contemporary artists I know.
+most inventive and engaging contemporary artists I know.

-In this conversation, I look forward to exploring how his background
+In this conversation, I look forward to exploring how his

-he has found himself working in.
+of contexts he has found himself working in.
 Mark Dunhill

 Neville Gabie (born in Johannesburg, South Africa) has an MA in Sculpture from the Royal College of Art, London 1986/88.
 His work is included in Tate Gallery, Arts Council Collections and The Olympic Museum, Lausanne, Switzerland.